MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 The Query Start Report contains the query and the query start time.
 The following attributes are captured.

-> [!NOTE]
-> The EvaluationContext shows up without additional logging being enabled for Power BI dataflows and Dataflow Gen2 for users on Pro licenses only.
-You still need additional logging enabled to view EvaluationContext for Power BI dataflows for users on Premium licenses.

 |Attribute |Description |
 | ---- | ---- |
 |**GatewayObjectId** |Unique identifier for the gateway. |